webgears/dependency-scan/README.md

 Run `pyinstaller --onefile -n dependency-scan main.py`.
 This will build the executeable for your machine.
 For more info please read the info on [PyInstaller](https://www.pyinstaller.org/).

+## Troubleshooting

+> UserWarning: Cannot access token.json: No such file or directory

+Please create an empty `token.json` file in the folder of the executable.